Gaussian beams and caustic avoidance in gravitational optics: Point sources

 gives the wavefront curvature of a bundle initiated from a point source.
-Note that this term is exactly equal to the phase function $\mathscr{S}_{P.S.}$ in eq.~(\ref{eq:S_P.S.}) in the so--called wavized case\footnote{Indeed, there is also a $\pi/2$ phase shift on which will discuss in the future.}.
-Let us recall that the deformation rate matrix, $\Gamma_{ab}$, relates the projected solutions of the geodesic deviation equation to their derivatives, i.e., $\dot{\xi}_a=\inner{\vec{s}_a,\xi ^b \mathcal{D} _{\vec{s}_b}\vec{k}}=\Gamma_{ab}\xi ^b$.
-Then, for null rays initiated from a point source, $\mathbf{\Gamma}_{P.S.}$ is exactly equal to the deformation rate matrix given in eq.~(\ref{eq:deform_matrix_defn}).
-Its components give the expansion and shear scalars of the bundle through eq.~(\ref{eq:deform_matrix_components}).
+Note that this term is exactly equal to the phase function $\mathscr{S}_{P.S.}$ in (\ref{eq:S_P.S.}) in the so-called wavized case\footnote{Indeed, there is also a $\pi/2$ phase shift which will discuss in a future work.}.
+We also recall that the deformation matrix, $\Gamma_{ab}$, relates the projected solutions of the geodesic deviation equation to their derivatives, i.e., $\dot{\xi}_a=\inner{\vec{s}_a,\xi ^b \mathcal{D} _{\vec{s}_b}\vec{k}}=\Gamma_{ab}\xi ^b$.
+Then, for null rays initiated from a point source, $\mathbf{\Gamma}_{P.S.}$ in (\ref{eq:Gamma_P.S.}) is exactly equal to the deformation matrix given in (\ref{eq:deform_matrix_defn}).
+Its components give the expansion and shear scalars of the bundle through (\ref{eq:deform_matrix_components}).

 We now investigate what the amplitude, $\mathscr{R}_{P.S.}$, represents.
-From our previous discussions, we know that the determinant of $\mathbf{Q}$ gives the cross--sectional area of a ray bundle.
+From our previous discussions, we know that the determinant of $\mathbf{Q}$ gives the cross-sectional area of a ray bundle.
 Then, for a bundle initiated from a point source, i.e., $\mathbf{Q'}=\mathbf{0}$, we have

-Here, $\mathbf{P'}$ is a constant matrix which gives the initial values of the derivatives of the deviation vectors.
-We remind that this is the matrix through which one calculates the the solid angles (See Section \ref{sec:Power conservation and distances}.).
+We remind that $\mathbf{P'}$ is the matrix through which one calculates the solid angles (See Section \ref{sec:Power conservation and distances}.).
 Then, we have

-where the definition of the luminosity distance, $D_{L}$, was first presented earlier, in eq.~(\ref{eq:D_L_B}).
-This means that the amplitude of the wave function is inversely proportional to the luminosity distance.
+where $D_{L}$ is the luminosity distance as in (\ref{eq:D_L_B}).
+This means that the amplitude of the wave function is inversely proportional to the luminosity distance as expected.

 In summary, for a wavized beam initiated from a point source, the phase function, $\mathscr{S}_{P.S.}$, gives the wavefront curvature matrix and it takes the same form as the one for a standard null bundle.
-The amplitude, $\mathscr{R}_{P.S.}$, of the wave function is inversely proportional to the square root of the cross--sectional area of the beam.
+The amplitude, $\mathscr{R}_{P.S.}$, of the wave function is inversely proportional to the square root of the cross-sectional area of the beam.
 In other words, it is inversely proportional to the luminosity distance.